 “It’s nice.
 I know why you do it now.”

 “It’s better with someone in your arms.”
-Casper lies on his back in bed, naked, and snoring.
+Casper He lies on his back in bed, naked and groggy.

 “Then, come here,” and we snuggle and spoon.